The Role of the Governing Body

-St Mary’s School is a Church of England Voluntary Aided Primary school which means that the majority of the members of the Governing Body are appointed by St Mary’s Church Parochial Church Council and the Diocesan Board of Education.
-Other members are elected by parents/carers and staff, to ensure that Governing Body is able to robustly hold the school to account for the quality, standards and effectiveness of the teaching and learning.
+The Governing Body robustly holds the school to account for the quality, standards and effectiveness of the teaching and learning.
 In addition Governors oversee the school's financial performance and set the strategic direction, vision and ethos of the school.
 The Governing Body meets at least once a term and its work is supported by a range of committees which oversee particular aspects of school life.
 Governors will also meet with subject leaders and other members of staff during their regular visits to the school.
 These visits also include time with pupils to hear their views on our school.

 The Governing Body is always interested to hear the views of parents and carers and regularly receives updates on parental views shared on the OFSTED Parent View portal as well as meeting parents/carers and seeking their views through other means of consultation.

 In accordance with the Government’s requirement for all governing bodies, the four core strategic functions of the St Mary’s Primary School Governing Body are: